mminer237/fruitorvegetable/_items/fig.md

 water: 79.1
 amazonAd: true
 ---
 Figs are fruits.
 This is obvious from their sweetness.
-[They're *the sweetest* fruits, in fact, with over double the sugar of any vegetable.]({% link _pages/sugar-content-table.html %})
+[They're one of *the sweetest* fruits, in fact, with over double the sugar of any vegetable.]({% link _pages/sugar-content-table.html %})

 Honestly, I've only ever had figs in these cookies: